menandmice/micetro_docs/guides/admin-manual/admin_dhcp_kea.rst

 .. note::
   On certain distributions (like RHEL) check that the kea-hooks package is also installed.

-Configuring the Kea hook library
+Configuring the Kea Hook Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After installing the Kea hook library, open ``kea-dhcp4.conf`` and locate the ``hooks-libraries`` array.
 Add the hook to ``libdhcp_lease_cmds.so``: